-CENTRAL VALLEY – Whitewater raft the thrilling Pacuare River and experiment with the local cuisine in cooking class
+CENTRAL VALLEY – Whitewater raft the thrilling Pacuare River and taste the flavors of local cuisine in an authentic cooking class

 Included In Your Tuition!

 Visit La Fortuna Waterfall and relax in thermal hot springs.
 Enjoy the view of this active volcano but don’t worry, we keep a safe distance.

 Rincón de la Vieja